SOLAS-TTRPG/SOLAS/Boons.md

 ## Skulker
 You are an expert at slinking through shadows, in low light and fog (which don't affect your vision).
 While in these areas, you can spend a focus or stamina point to roll a **Dexterity Check** which is used as a "Stealth Score" (which creatures trying to spot you contest with a **Mind Check**).
 If a creature doesn't see you, you have advantage on all attacks against them.
 Additionally, if you miss a ranged attack while hidden, you aren't revealed.

+## Sentinel
+When a creature attempts to leave your melee range, you can use a melee attack (or a spell with a range of 1 Tile) against them, provided you have the necessary **stamina** and **focus**.
+If the attack reduces the creature's heart, they can make a **Constitution Check** against the damage they took.
+If they fail, they cannot spend stamina on movement for the rest of their turn.
 ## Sorcerous Patron
 As your connection to the origin of your power grows, you begin to manifest some of the aspects of it.
 You can only select one of these, and it cannot be changed later.